 Also, the Mastercard Luxury Hotels and Resorts program features early check-ins and late checkouts.

-When you know that a late checkout will be important to you, you can always request it directly with the hotel.
-The best time to do this will actually be before you make a reservation.
-And instead of contacting the corporate reservations number, reach out directly to the hotel and ask for a manager.
-Tell them you’re interested in making a reservation, but you need the hotel to include a late checkout.
-Depending on the their expected occupancy, a smart manager will agree to your request in order to win your business.
+- Use the direct hotel number and ask for a manager.
+Instead of contacting the corporate reservations number, reach out directly to the hotel and ask for a manager.
+Tell them you’re interested in making a reservation but need a late checkout.
+Depending on their expected occupancy, a smart manager will agree to your request to win your business.

 When you receive a late checkout, it can feel like getting a little extra part of your hotel stay for free.
 By using all of these tricks, you can have the chance to overstay your reservation without overstaying your welcome.